AstralShadow/magma/README.md

 # Magma
 Simple standalone database managment system

 # WARNING.
-You're entering LEGACY areas
+You're entering LEGACY zone
 These source codes are yet to be rewritten by me.
 I've created them way before i learned anything about clean code.
 You're reading them on your own risk.